 I started this blog in 2011, when I had just come out of the closet as a queer transmasculine person.
 It has been a personal journal, a place for writing about writing and a site for reviews, but above all it has been my place to grow as a human being and a writer.

 I was raised in a homeschooling family.
 My parents were far-right Evangelical fundamentalists, and when I came out they cut off my education, kicked me out of their house and uninvited me to any future family gatherings.
-In many ways, it was the healthiest thing they ever did for me.
+We have since reconnected and been working to rebuild our relationship.

 I began work as a special education assistant teacher with the public schools.
 I had the good fortune of starting my career in a district that emphasized quality training from a diverse number of sources.
 It was also a diverse community, where I could develop relationships with people from different races, ethnicities and religious beliefs.
 I learned so much about living in a diverse, complex world, and the way human goodness can spring from a variety of spiritual, political and cultural beliefs.
 Many teachers became mentors, in big ways and small, and in addition to teaching me how to work with children they showed me how to re-parent myself.
 One helped me overcome my fears of seeking medical help for my anxiety.
 Another introduced me to the person who became my best friend.
 Together, they gave me a sense of purpose and community.